mosip/documentation/docs/id-repository-vid-service-developer-guide.md

-# ID Repository VID Service Developers' Guide
+# ID Repository: VID Service Developers' Guide

 ## Overview

-[ID Repository](https://docs.mosip.io/1.2.0/modules/id-repository) contains the records of identity of an individual, and provides API based mechanism to store, retrieve and update identity details by other MOSIP modules.
-ID Repository is used by Registration Processor, ID Authentication and Resident Services

-## VID Service
 VID Service provides functionality to create/update Virtual IDs mapped against an UIN.
 It also provides the facility to update status of VID.
 VIDs are created based on the VID policy defined in the configuration.

 <img src="_images/id-repository-vid-service.png" width="750" height="450">